MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/transferring-phone-numbers-common-questions.md

 ## Can you transfer or port out numbers?
 <a name="bkmk_type_1"> </a>

 To transfer or  *port out*  phone numbers from Teams to another telephone service provider or carrier, you will need to set a PIN.
 After you set the PIN, you need to include it when you request to port a phone number out.
-To see how to set up your PIN, see [Set your PIN for transferring numbers to a new service provider](/SkypeForBusiness/what-are-calling-plans-in-office-365/set-your-pin-for-transferring-numbers-to-a-new-service-provider).
+To see how to set up your PIN, see [Set your port out pin](phone-number-calling-plans/set-your-port-out-pin.md).

-> [!NOTE]
-> If you need to get more telephone numbers than this, please [contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b)
+If you need to get more telephone numbers than this, contact the [PSTN service desk help](../manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md).

 ## Related topics